-The Department of Music is accredited by the National Association of Schools of Music (NASM).
+The Department of Music is accredited by the National Association of Schools of Music (NASM), and is an All-Steinway School.

 Admission Requirements.
 Students wishing to major in music should contact the Department of Music to arrange for an entrance audition and interview.